greetgo/greetgo.nf36/lib/README.md

 #Directory lib

-This directory for Oracle Driver.
+This directory is for Oracle Driver.

 You may download file ojdbc7.jar (version 11+) from official Oracle site and put it in this directory.